usubioinfo/bioinfo/README.md

 Anytime you edit a file, the correct process will do what it needs to do and then restart.

-If the website isn't working, then you might not have created the .env file.
-You'll need to create a file called `.env` in the
+If the website isn't working, then you might not have created the env.njk file.
+You'll need to create a file called `env.njk` in the
 `src/views` folder, and then you'll want to copy `{% set baseUrl = "http://localhost:3000/" %}` into that file.